 In for a penny, in for a pound, Kaman soon turned his attention to the guitar’s top.
 As VG contributor/consulting editor Walter Carter relates in The History of the Ovation Guitar, Kaman’s objective was to replace traditional spruce and eliminate the “problems” caused by a round soundhole in the middle of the top.
 The idea was to make the top as thin as possible (to increase resonance) while maintaining structural integrity.
 The soundhole creates a void in the middle of the stress lane that runs from head to bridge.
 This requires added bracing, which dampens vibrations.

 The puzzle was solved with a top consisting of paper-thin birch sandwiched between two thin layers of carbon graphite.
 This allowed the top to be a mere 1/32″ thick – thin enough for great vibration yet strong enough not to cave when tuned to pitch.
-Twenty-one variously sized soundholes were moved to the top’s upper bass bout and given wooden “leaf” designs called “epaulets.”
+Twenty-two variously sized soundholes were moved to the top’s upper bouts and given wooden “leaf” designs called “epaulets.”

 Add a walnut neck with the company’s revolutionary “Kaman bar” reinforcement (a hollow/inverted T-shaped piece of cast aluminum) under the epoxy-infused walnut fretboard, “carved” hard-foam for the bridge and headstock, and an optional stereo pickup with EQ, and you have the Adamas, introduced in 1976.